 If you're interested in becoming more involved in 500 Words, the competition is looking for volunteer teachers and librarians to judge the first round of stories.
 Each judge could expect to mark around 30 stories, and you would be helping 500 Words to grow and flourish!
 To find out more, visit Become a 500 Words Judge.

-500 Words opens opens on 29th January 2019, and will close on Friday 8th March.
+500 Words opens on 16th January 2020, and will close at 8pm on Thursday 27th February.
 As a teacher, you can upload all your class's stories in one go.
 Visit Submit your 500 Words story and set up an account to submit your class's stories.